Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 Dancing Numbers helps small businesses, entrepreneurs, and CPAs to do smart transferring of data to and from QuickBooks Online.
 Utilize import, export, and delete services of Dancing Numbers software.

-In order to keep your books organized and make reports simple to compile and read, QuickBooks gives you the option to set up sub accounts under various account headings.
-This allows you to track expenses not only by type, such as travel, but also by the kinds of things you might need to buy while travelling, such as meals, a rental car, hotels, and petty cash.
+To keep your books organized and make reports simple to compile and read, QuickBooks gives you the option to set up sub-accounts under various account headings.
+This allows you to track expenses not only by type, such as travel, but also by the kinds of things you might need to buy while traveling, such as meals, a rental car, hotels, and petty cash.
 Reports are prepared in such a manner that it is easier to read because all of these sub-accounts appear under the trip title.
 In your chart of accounts, you can add sub-accounts to any parent account of your choice.

 Setting Up Sub-Accounts

-The instructions which are explained below should help you to set up your sub accounts in QuickBooks:
+The instructions which are explained below should help you to set up sub accounts in QuickBooks:

 • First of all, You have to select Chart of Accounts from the List menu by clicking on the list.
 Now, navigate towards the bottom of the window and click Accounts.
 From the list of accounts option, click on the New option.